East Midlands: Industrial heritage

 Torksey railway viaduct, built across the Trent in 1849, is considered to be the first box girder bridge, designed by Sir John Fowler, 1st Baronet.
 The tallest freestanding structure in the region is the chimney of West Burton power station (north Nottinghamshire) at 656 ft.
 Nottingham Combined Heating and Power Scheme is the largest district heating system in the UK, centred on the Eastcroft incinerator, opened in 1973.

 Second World War

 Most of the region was protected by a solitary RAF station, RAF Digby near Sleaford, part of No. 12 Group RAF and controlled from RAF Watnall.
 Within the East Midlands, only Nottingham was heavily bombed during the Second World War's Blitz, due to the presence of a large Royal Ordnance factory.
 However, much of the aerial obliteration of Germany was directed from the region, with two bomber groups based in Lincolnshire (No.1 and No.5), and a few squadrons in South Nottinghamshire.
-The proliferation of Second World War airfields in Lincolnshire has led to it being known as Bomber County.
+The proliferation of Second World War airfields in Lincolnshire led to it being known as Bomber County.

 Regional governance

-The current government office region was created in 1994.
+The government office region was created in 1994.
 Government funding decisions moved from Melton Mowbray (the East Midlands Regional Assembly) to Nottingham (the East Midlands Development Agency) in April 2010.